How to choose the right color for interior wall painting?

 Calm and Tranquil: Soft blues, greens, and neutral tones can evoke a serene and peaceful atmosphere, making them suitable for bedrooms, bathrooms, or meditation spaces.

 Energetic and Vibrant: Bright yellows, oranges, and reds can infuse energy and vibrancy into a room.
-These colours are great for spaces where social interactions and activities take place, such as living rooms or playrooms.
+These colors are great for spaces where social interactions and activities take place, such as living rooms or playrooms.

 Cosy and Warm: Earthy tones like warm browns and deep reds can create a cosy and welcoming ambience, perfect for living rooms and reading nooks.